-Necrotizing fasciitis is a subset of the aggressive skin and soft tissue infections (SSTIs) that cause necrosis of the muscle fascia and subcutaneous tissues.
+Necrotizing fasciitis is a subset of aggressive skin and soft tissue infections (SSTIs) that cause necrosis of the muscle fascia and subcutaneous tissues.
 This infection typically travels along the fascial plane, which has a poor blood supply, leaving the overlying tissues initially unaffected, potentially delaying diagnosis and surgical intervention.
-The infectious process can rapidly spread causing infection of the fascia, peri-fascial planes, and cause a secondary infection of the overlying and underlying skin, soft tissue, and muscle.
+The infectious process can rapidly spread, causing infection of the fascia, peri-fascial planes and causing a secondary infection of the overlying and underlying skin, soft tissue, and muscle.

 Necrotizing fasciitis affects about 0.4 in every 100,000 people per year in the United States.
 In some areas of the world, it is as common as one in every 100,000 people.